nriddiford/Investigating-structural-variation-in-cancer-genomes/CNV-Seq/CNV-Seq.md

 # Plotting

-To plot and output CNV info for samples, run [cnv_seq_process.sh](script/cnv_seq_process.sh) on `.cnv` files:
+To plot and output CNV info for all samples, run [cnv_seq_process.sh](script/cnv_seq_process.sh) on `.cnv` files:

 `$ bash cnv_seq_process.sh *.cnv`

-This uses a modified version of the main script provided with [CNV-Seq](https://github.com/hliang/cnv-seq/blob/master/cnv/R/cnv.R).
+This calls a modified version of the main script provided with [CNV-Seq](https://github.com/hliang/cnv-seq/blob/master/cnv/R/cnv.R).

 The main tweaks:
   * Change the plotting colours/densities